 Put in the mixer the flour and the butter and start to mix them to obtain a grainy product.
 At that moment you can add sugar, yolks, and vanilla and continue to mix, but be careful to not over-mix.
 When the dough is ready you have just wrap it using a cling-film and leave it in the fridge for a couple of hours.
 When the time is passed you have to roll the dough in a cake pan, keep in mind that the thickness should be about 0.2 inches.
 Then prick the pastry all around with a fork.

 You can put the ricotta in a bowl and mix it with the sugar.
-Then you can add all the other ingredients mentioned and mix, without to let the mixture collapse.
+Then you can add all the other ingredients mentioned and mix, without letting the mixture collapse.
 When it is ready you can fill the pastry in the cake pan.
 Make some strips of pastry laying them crisscross across the top of the cake.
 The last step is to bake the cake at 360°F for about 1 hour and a half.

 The dessert is typical during Easter time, but try it all year and you will be really happy.
 If you are not good to cook like me, go to Naples, you will eat the best pastiera.